 If you have already had a standard desktop PC or tower, then you have probably got an ATX motherboard.
 For a while, the trend has been towards small cases, and that’s where Micro-ATX and Mini ITX sizes come in.
-These types of motherboards are designed for smaller enclosures, and to adapt to low power consumption parts, for those who want something where size and quiet operation, with low heat dissipation, is a priority.
+These motherboards are designed for smaller enclosures and adapt to low power consumption parts for those who want something where size and quiet operation, with low heat dissipation, are a priority.

 EATX takes measurements in the other direction and is larger than the standard ATX.
-The question is, does the bigger means better?
+The question is, does the bigger mean better?

-If you’re buying a ready-made computer, then your primary consideration will be making sure that there is space under your desk or beside your monitor for the computer.
-You don’t need to care too much about anything else unless you want to future-proof your machine by making sure that it will be able to take full-sized graphics cards, extra memory or additional hard drives or SSDs.
+If you’re buying a ready-made computer, your primary consideration will be to make sure that there is space under your desk or beside your monitor for the computer.
+You don’t need to care too much about anything else unless you want to future-proof your machine by making sure that it will be able to take full-sized graphics cards, extra memory, or additional hard drives or SSDs.

 Standard ATX motherboards will usually have: